codescape/bitvunit/readme.md

 To release a new version the the Central Maven Repository first run `mvn clean verify` and check that all test are running.
 After a successful build run `mvn release:prepare` and set the release version (e.g.: 0.5.0), the SCM tag (e.g.: v0.5.0) and the development version (e.g.: 0.6.0-SNAPSHOT).

 Verify the results and run `mvn release:perform` if everything is looking fine.
 Login at https://oss.sonatype.org and verify that the generated artifacts in the `Staging Repository` are correct. `Close` the build in the `Staging Repository` and you are ready to `Release` the new version to the Maven Central Repository.

+### Documenting changes

+Any changes applied to the library should be documented in the changelog markdown document on the root level of the project.
+Please make sure to add all changes that are worth mentioning to the changelog.md document.